 Exchange rate risk.
 Our exposure to market risk arises principally from exchange rate risk.
 Even though our functional currency is the Indian rupee, we generate a major portion of our revenues in foreign currencies, particularly the U.S. dollar, the United Kingdom Pound Sterling, the Euro and the Australian dollar, whereas we incur a majority of our expenses in Indian rupees.
-The exchange rate between the rupee and the dollar has changed substantially in recent years and may fluctuate substantially in the future.
-Consequently, the results of our operations are adversely affected as the rupee appreciates / depreciates against the U.S. dollar and other currencies.
-For the nine months ended December 31, 2009 and December 31, 2008, U.S. dollar denominated revenues represented 73.2% and 70.4%, respectively, of total revenues.
-For the same periods, revenues denominated in United Kingdom Pound Sterling represented 9.4% and 13.6%, respectively, of total revenues; revenues denominated in the Euro represented 7.2% and 7.0%, respectively, of total revenues, and revenues denominated in the Australian dollar represented 5.8% and 4.5%, respectively, of total revenues.
+The exchange rate between the Indian rupee and the U.S. dollar has changed substantially in recent years and may fluctuate substantially in the future.
+Consequently, the results of our operations are adversely affected as the Indian rupee appreciates against the U.S. dollar.
+For the three months ended June 30, 2010 and June 30, 2009 U.S. dollar denominated revenues represented 74.8% and 72.3% of total revenues, respectively.
+For the same periods, revenues denominated in United Kingdom Pound Sterling represented 6.8% and 10.0% of total revenues, revenues denominated in the Euro represented 6.0% and 7.8% of total revenues while revenues denominated in the Australian dollar represented 5.7% and 5.1% of total revenues.
 Our exchange rate risk primarily arises from our foreign currency revenues, receivables and payables.